jcaip/jcaip.github.io/_posts/2016-07-15-Genetic-Algorithm.md

 ## The Approach

 The idea is to mimic biological natrual selection acting on a _population_ of organisms.
 Each individual of the population has a _fitness score_, which I have defined in my code as the distance from the result of that expression to 42.
 An individuals chance to reproduce to pass on its genetic information to the next generation is directly tied to this fitness score.
-(More on this later) The process of reproduction has two opportunities for change - _recombination_ and _mutation_. _Recombination_ is when two organisms share their genes when they mate and the offspring recieves half the genes from one parent and half the genes from another.
-This is analogous to [chromosomal crossover](https://en.wikipedia.org/wiki/Chromosomal_crossover) _Mutation_ is the altering of a gene when it is copied and is much less common.
+The process of reproduction has two opportunities for change - _recombination_ and _mutation_.
+  + _Recombination_ is when two organisms share their genes when they mate and the offspring recieves half the genes from one parent and half the genes from another.
+This is analogous to [chromosomal crossover](https://en.wikipedia.org/wiki/Chromosomal_crossover)
+  + _Mutation_ is the altering of a gene when it is copied and is much less common.

 Basically, we simulate a population and make it reproduce until we get the result we want, or the entire population dies out.

 ## More Theory